 '''

-DoparParam(catch.errors = TRUE)
+DoparParam(catch.errors = TRUE, stop.on.error=TRUE)

 '''

-catch.errors

-logical(1)Flag to determine in apply-like functions (see e.g. bplapply) whether to quit with an error as soon as one application fails or encapsulation of function calls in try blocks which triggers a resume mechanism (see bpresume).
+catch.errors DEPRECATED logical(1) Flag to determine in apply-like functions (see e.g.

+bplapply) whether to quit with an error as soon as one application fails or encapsulation of function calls in try blocks which triggers a resume mechanism stop.on.error logical(1)Stop all jobs as soon as one jobs fails (stop.on.error == TRUE)

+(see bpresume).
 Defaults to TRUE.